webhintio/hint/docs/user-guide/rules/http-compression.md

   The same goes for resources that are very small because of the overhead of compression file formats.

-* Use most efficien compression method.
+* Use most efficient compression method.

   gzip is the most used encoding nowadays as it strikes a good balance between compression ratio (as [high as 70%][gzip ratio]